-We will be using the text, ‘The day the Crayons Quit’ by Drew Daywalt as inspiration for a range of writing including narratives, descriptions and recounts.
-We will continue to work on punctuation as well as using adverbs and suffixes in our writing.
-In addition to this, we will be looking at using a variety of conjunctions as well as the progressive past and using the correct tense.
+As the children thoroughly enjoyed our Roald Dahl writing on the book, ‘The Magic Finger’, we will be continuing with Roald Dahl and reading ‘Fantastic Mr Fox’.
+We will be revising the grammar we have learnt so far this year as well as focussing on checking, editing and improving our work.
+We will also be writing non-fiction pieces of work through our learning about Florence Nightingale in Topic and will end the Summer term with poetry.
 We will continue to develop comprehension and reading skills in targeted phonics and Guided Reading lessons as well as working on the spelling and grammar curriculum for Year 2.
 There will be a weekly spelling test on Fridays.
 We will also continue to work on writing in cursive script during our handwriting lessons.

-PE will continue to take place with Mr Clack and Mr Haughton on Fridays with a new focus on athletics and gymnastics.
+PE will continue to take place with Mr Clack and Mr Haughton on Fridays with a new focus on track and field.

-In the summer term we will be looking at the Hindu religion.
-We will be re-telling the story of Rama and Sita through drama.
+We will be looking at the Hindu religion.
+We will be re-telling the story of Rama and Sita through drama and storytelling.

 Trips and Special Events

-We will be going on our science walk to extend our understanding of our new topic in Science; Plants.
+We will be going on our science walk to extend our understanding of our new topic in Science; Living things and their habitats.

-PE Kit should be named and kept in school and will remain here until the May half term.
+PE Kit should be named and kept in school and will remain here until the summer holidays.
 Children should keep all books in their books bags at all times and please continue to read daily with them as it is invaluable to developing their spelling, comprehension and storytelling skills.
 For playtimes children should only be bringing in fruit as a snack.
 Mathletics is set on a Friday and children are expected to attempt the three tasks throughout the week.